rmvanhees/pyspex/INSTALL.md

  * HDF5 v1.10+, netCDF4 v4.7.3 or v4.8+ and python-netCDF4 v1.5+
  * HDF5 v1.12+, netCDF4 v4.8+ and python-netCDF4 v1.5+

-The actual installation of pyspex should be done via:
+You can install pyspex once you have satisfied the requirements listed above.
+Run at the top of the source tree:

     python3 -m build
     pip3 install dist/pyspex-<version>.whl [--user]

-The scripts to convert raw SPEXone data to L1A can be found under:
-`/usr/local/bin` or `$USER/.local/bin`.
+The Python scripts can be found under `/usr/local/bin` or `$USER/.local/bin`.